sherry-fang/suntans_tutorial/2d_constant_Hnet/README.md

 Also note that this example has its own `grid.c` file that calculates geometry variables appropriately for a periodic domain.

 Noted that this 2D model is quasi-2d which has 3 grid point in the y- axis (along-shelf direction).
+This simulation will use grid size of `P300x3`

 ## Set up for the constant net heat loss